HasithKovinda/AdventureHub-Rest-API/README.md

 2. **Install Dependencies**: Run `npm install` to install all required dependencies.

-3. **Environment Configuration**: Create `.env` files for both development and production environments.
+3. **Environment Configuration**: Create `.env` files for both development and production environments called `development.env`and `production.env`.
    Include necessary environment variables such as database connection string, Cloudinary credentials, SendGrid API key, JWT secret, etc.

 4. **Database Setup**: Ensure MongoDB is installed and running.
-Configure the connection string in the `.env` file.
+Configure the connection string in the `.env` files.

 5. **Cloudinary Setup**: Sign up for a Cloudinary account and obtain API credentials.
-Configure these credentials in the `.env` file.
+Configure these credentials in the `.env` files.

 6. **SendGrid Setup**: Sign up for a SendGrid account and obtain an API key.
-Configure this key in the `.env` file.
+Configure this key in the `production.env` file.

-7. **Run the Application**: Execute `npm start` to run the application in production mode.
-For development, use `npm run dev`.
+7. **Run the Application**: Execute `npm run prod` to run the application in production mode.
+For development, use `npm run dev`.use `npm start` to run application in hosted platform.

 ## API Documentation